 Miles received his graduate training with the American Conservatory Theatre in San Francisco and his Master of Fine Arts degree from the National Theatre Conservatory (ANTA).

 Miles also serves as a private acting and audition coach.
 He coaches in groups, one on one, and remotely, via video chat.
 For information about his availability and services, please visit the contact page.

 On The Boards

 This season, Miles directed a glorious production of 1776 at Hawaii's Paliku Theatre.
 The cast featured some of the finest talent on the island, gathered from musical (and non musical) theatre, opera, dance, film, television and radio.
 Miles envisioned the action springing to vibrant, colorful life from a dust draped setting that was a cross between the actual Independence Hall, The Jefferson Memorial, and The Metropolitan Museum of Art.
 Miles wanted to provide glimpses into how the decisions made by the men in the history books touched the lives of the ordinary men and (notably) women outside the "room where it happens."
 The response from critics and audiences was unanimously enthusiastic.
+1776 won seven Hawai'i State Theatre Council Po'okela Awards, including Outstanding Musical Production and Director of a Musical award for Miles!
 Here's a fairly comprehensive collection of photos, taken primarily by the incredible Chuck Babbitt, with additional beautiful photos by Anna Foster, Mo Radke, and Miles Phillips.

 Working with Miles